at-mlops/mlflow-training/README.md

 ## Clone repository

 Please clone the [MLflow training repository](https://github.com/at-mlops/mlflow-training) to your local machine `git clone https://github.com/at-mlops/mlflow-training.git`.
-For the training itself you can user either a .ipynb or .py files.
-Please choose your preference and make sure you have a suitable IDE already installed.
+If you do not have any IDE installed or you do not work with an IDE that supports jupyter notebooks we preinstalled jupyter lab for you.

 ## Set-Up environment